Corey Pemberton: Piece by Piece and Crafting the Future: Layers

 • Google Calendar ICS

 Woodblock carving and relief printmaking allows you to create an original work of art that can be reproduced over and over again, by hand.
 In this 3 hr private lesson, you will learn how to create, carve, and print a woodblock.
-Join Artist Grace Noel in her studio in Denver's Art District on Santa Fe to learn this powerful art form!
+Join Artist Grace Noel in her studio in Denver's Art District on Santa Fe to learn this powerful art form! *Please note that due to dry times, you will need to come back the next day to pick up your creation.

 Beginner friendly?
 YES!
 All skill levels are welcome Family friendly?
 YES!
 Recommended for children 14 years and older.
 Risk of injury from carving tools, they are sharp!
 Please request accessibility needs in advance - email grace@gracenoel.art. **Don't see a date and time that works for you?
 Email: Grace@GraceNoel.Art to schedule!**